Welcome to Orbitmuse Boost’s Campaign Handbook!

 Write down every possible expense — even less obvious ones, like shipping tape and bubble wrap.
 For larger expenses, research the best price.
 Total everything up.
-It’s okay if the number is bigger than expected: even if your project feels simple, it’s best to make sure every step is accounted for.
+It’s okay if the number is bigger than expected: even if your campaign feels simple, it’s best to make sure every step is accounted for.

 Consider your reach.

 Orbitmuse is a great way to share your ideas with new people.
 Still, most of your support will come from your core networks, and the people most familiar with your work.
-Consider the audiences you can tap into, from friends and fans to online communities, and make a conservative estimate of how many backers you can realistically bring in.
+Consider the audiences you can tap into, from friends and fans to online communities, and make a conservative estimate of how many Contributors you can realistically bring in.

 Give yourself a cushion.